LLNL/zfp/docs/source/arrays.rst

 specified in number of bits per array element, is set by the user.
 Such arbitrary storage is achieved via
 |zfp|'s lossy :ref:`fixed-rate compression <mode-fixed-rate>` mode, by
-partitioning each d-dimensional array into blocks of |4powd| values and compressing each block to a fixed number of bits.
+partitioning each *d*-dimensional array into blocks of |4powd| values and compressing each block to a fixed number of bits.
 The more smoothly the array values vary along each dimension, the more accurately |zfp| can represent them.
 In other words, these arrays are not suitable for